SoftUni-Internal/interactive-content/EN/06-Database-Programmability/03-Stored-Procedures.md

 Stored procedures, also refered to as just "**Procedure**", is a custom logic that is removed from the application server and set to the database server.

 Procedures are a useful tool that bring many benefits to our applications.
 - The main reason behind that is because they are reducing the network traffic
 - It improves the security of the database server
 - You can run them on any platform that runs MySQL, which makes them portable
 - It creates a component from the data access routines, separating it from the business logic
-	- You can access procedures through different programs and APIs.
+- You can access procedures through different programs and APIs

 When to use **procedures**: